 The Department of Administrative and Financial Services, under the supervision and control of the Commissioner of Administrative and Financial Services, is the principal fiscal department of State government.
-The Commissioner of Administrative and Financial Services has certain duties and authorities, including serving as the Governor's principal fiscal aide, coordinating financial planning and programming activities of the State government for review and action by the Governor, preparing and reporting to the Governor and the Legislature such financial data or statistics as may be required or requested by them, planning with respect to the fiscal needs of State government and ensuring that all publications stating the salary of a State employee also state the value of the Budget, headed by the State Budget Officer, the Office of the State Controller and the Bureau of Maine Revenue Services, headed by the State tax assessor and the Associate Commissioner for Tax Policy.
+The Commissioner of Administrative and Financial Services has certain duties and authorities, including serving as the Governor's principal fiscal aide, coordinating financial planning and programming activities of the State government for review and action by the Governor, preparing and reporting to the Governor and the Legislature such financial data or statistics as may be required or requested by them, planning with respect to the fiscal needs of State government and ensuring that all publications stating the salary of a State employee also state the value of the employee's fringe benefits.
+The Department of Administrative and Financial Services includes the Bureau of the Budget, headed by the State Budget Officer, the Office of the State Controller and the Bureau of Maine Revenue Services, headed by the State tax assessor and the Associate Commissioner for Tax Policy.